Today's Holidays for February 1

 1965 Brandon Lee d.
 1993 American actor, son of Bruce Lee.
 He was killed, while filming the movie The Crow (1994) when the gun being used accidentally fired a real bullet.

 1954 Billy Mumy American actor.
-TV: Lost in Space (Will Robinson) and Babylon 5 (Lennier).
+TV: Lost in Space (Will Robinson), Babylon 5 (Lennier), Twilight Zone (1961, the child that terrorizes the town with his psychic powers).

 1948 Rick James d.
 2004 (James Johnson), American Grammy-winning singer.
 Music: Come Get It (1978), Give It to Me Baby (1981, #1), and Super Freak (1981).
 In 1994 he was sentenced to 5½ years in prison for violent drug-induced attacks on women.